 Q. What affects my auto insurance rates?

 A. Many factors can affect the cost of your automobile insurance.
-Your age, the make and model of your car, truck, or vehicle, your driving record, purpose the automobile serves, where you keep and drive your car, and your credit rating all affect insurance rates.
+Your age, the make and model of your car, truck, or vehicle, your driving record, the purpose the automobile serves, where you keep and drive your car, and your credit rating all affect insurance rates.

 Q. What does “full coverage” insurance mean?

 A. The term “full coverage” means the legally required or most commonly requested insurance coverage.
 Legal requirements vary from state to state, with some requiring more than others.
 Full coverage may include (but is not necessarily limited to) bodily injury, property damage, uninsured and underinsured motorist, and damage to the insured vehicle (also known as comprehensive and collision).

 Q. Can my auto insurance policy be cancelled?

 A. Yes.
 If the consumer fails to pay the premium on any auto insurance policy, or if the consumer’s license has been suspended or revoked during the term of the auto insurance policy, an auto insurance policy may be canceled at the discretion of the insurance company.
 Your premium will be refunded, but you may receive less than the unearned premium due to cancellation processing fees or non-refundable policy setup fees.

 Q. I’ve had an accident with an uninsured motorist.
 What do I do?

 A. Contact your the Department of Revenue in your state.
 The Department of Revenue enforces the mandatory liability laws in your state and will investigate and enforce the applicable laws.
 Report any injuries or loss you may have sustained to your auto insurance company.

 Q. Can other people drive my car and still be covered?